 If you like pecans, you will love these easy candied pecans!
 They have such a yummy cinnamon sugar flavor and are super simple to make.
 They also make a great gift idea for the holidays.
 I’m sure your neighbors, teachers or friends would adore them!

 Candied pecans are so versatile and can be used so many ways!
 Add them to salads, trail mix, desserts or simply grab a handful (or two) for snacking.
-I sometimes even switch up the spices I use based on what I have on hand.
+I sometimes even switch up the spices or nuts I use based on what I have on hand.
 So easy, flavorful and delicious!

 - Pecans: Look for shelled pecan halves.
 Make sure they’re raw and aren’t already seasoned.

 - Sugar: Granulated sugar is my favorite.
 Some use a mix of granulated and brown sugar.
 Both ways taste delicious.